 As such, Castagnoli's photographic work "explores the in-betweens of gender" through a portrait series that examines Butler's ideas around gender being "determined by a reiteration of norms," as the artist puts it.
 "Rather than being something that one is, it is something one does – an act, or more precisely, a sequence of acts.
 A verb rather than a noun."

-Castagnoli found his subjects by reaching out to members of Berlin's LGBTQ+ community through social media with a casting call to photograph strangers.
+Castagnoli found his subjects by reaching out to members of Berlin's LGBT+ community through social media with a casting call to photograph strangers.
 Using a large-format camera, each portrait was limited to two images.

 This presented a challenge of its own, outside of the complexities of critical theory, post-structuralism et al., since it "needed an intense moment of stillness from the subject, allowing for no margin of error," says Castagnoli.
 "The final image records a process of a moment of discovering a stranger.
 The result is an intensity that has surfaced between the photographer and the subject."